gosavipooja/NCSU-TxnMgmnt/simpledb/test/Test Case Readme.txt

 Test Description:
 1) All the blocks in the buffer pool (except log manager) are pinned once in order 11 to 17
-2) Block 17 is pinned
+2) Block 17 and Block 15 are pinned
-3) Block 15 is pinned
-4) Block 17 is unpinned twice
-5) Block 15 is unpinned twice
+3) Block 17 and Block 15 are unpinned 2 times
-6) Block 18 will be newly pinned
+4) Block 18 will be newly pinned

 Expectation:
 1) Block 18 will replace Block 15 in the buffer pool

 Explanation:
-Both Block 15 and Block 17 were pinned twice and unpinned twice to ensure that the pin count remains zero at the end.
+Both Block 15 and Block 17 were pinned 2 times and unpinned 2 times to ensure that the pin count remains zero at the end.
 Block 15 will be replaced because Backward 2 distance of Block 15 is higher than Block 17 (as it was pinned first during initialization)

 --------------------------------------------------------------------------------------------